jbkrause/JupyterHubDocker/README.md

 ## Configuration

 ### Users
 Edit the file ./notebooks/users .
 Add a user per line.
 Syntax, a user per line usging the format: user:password .
 The user `admin` is mandatory.
+Default for admin password is "asdf1234".

+Container system root password is changed via Dockerfile, the default is "asdf1234".

 ### HTTPS configuration